AP Biology Unit 7 Key Takeaways

 Phylogenetic trees show evolutionary relationships through branch points.
 Species that share a more recent common ancestor are more closely related.
 The tree does not show that one modern species evolved from another modern species.

-How should I check my AP Bio Unit 7 answers?
+How should I study AP Biology Unit 7?